Find Your Perfect School

 What specializations in Engineering are popular options?

 - Civil Engineering: In this specialization, you’ll study designing and developing infrastructure.
 You might work on topics like public transportation, city utilities — including water or electricity — or building a road or building, among other activities.
 Civil engineering is the first subsection in the engineering field.
-It traces its roots back to the initial attempts by humans to build shelters, transportation, along with irrigation or agricultural systems.
-Today, civil engineers work in many different industries, including aerospace, automotive, energy, construction, along with many others.
+It traces its roots back to the initial attempts by humans to build shelters, and transportation, along with irrigation or agricultural systems.
+Today, civil engineers work in many different industries, including aerospace, automotive, energy, and construction, along with many others.
 In these degrees, you’ll complete courses in areas like environmental engineering, hydraulic engineering, land development, transportation engineering, geotechnical engineering, and much more.

 - Computer Engineering: If you want to become a competent professional in computer science degree and electrical engineering, this is a sensational combo of those two dynamic, highly demanded fields.
 Computer engineers install computer systems in systems and machines, build networks that transfer data, and learn how to make computers faster, smaller, and more efficient.
-Today, computer engineering professionals make computers think and see, place them inside buildings, materials, clothing, and more.
+Today, computer engineering professionals make computers think and see, and place them inside buildings, materials, clothing, and more.
 Computer engineers work on software and hardware.
 In computer engineering degree programs you’ll take courses in physical sciences, advanced mathematics, computer science, and more.

 - Industrial Engineering: Industrial engineering is a collision between business and engineering.
-Here you’ll learn to manage people, processes, among other responsibilities.
+Here you’ll learn to manage people, and processes, among other responsibilities.
 Industrial engineers build systems that improve productivity and enhance the quality of any work they’re contracted to engage with.
 Industrial engineers calculate the time, labor demands, technology, and effort needed to get projects finished effectively and on time.
 They do this while accounting for cost, environmental issues, and worker safety.
 Industrial engineers need to use mathematical formulas and models to guarantee safety and productivity.
 Engineering specializations are extremely diverse, and industrial engineering is no different.
 Industrial engineers can be found in virtually every industry, including foods, beverages, manufacturing, technology, finance, healthcare, shipping, entertainment, and much more.
-Common courses covered in these degree programs include industrial cost control, inventory control, robotics and automation, manufacturing processes, facility design, operations research, engineering economy, simulation, among many others.
+Common courses covered in these degree programs include industrial cost control, inventory control, robotics and automation, manufacturing processes, facility design, operations research, engineering economy, and simulation, among many others.

 Any of these degrees will prepare you to work in multiple positions in engineering and earn your FE (Functional Engineer certification).
 No matter what specialization you select, you’ll probably take courses in statistics, visual representation, modeling, computer design, and a wide array of design courses.